-Miscellaneous operating revenue and miscellaneous operating expense are related to UTOPIA's contract with the City of Idaho Falls.
-UTOPIA passes through the cost of materials purchased on behalf of Idaho Falls, and charges a consulting service fee equal to 3% of that cost.
+Miscellaneous operating revenue and miscellaneous operating expense are related to UTOPIA's contracts with the City of Idaho Falls and Yellowstone Fiber located in Bozeman, MT.
+UTOPIA passes through the cost of materials purchased on behalf of Idaho Falls and Yellowstone Fiber.
+UTOPIA charges a consulting service fee equal to 3% of that cost.